A 401(k) Can Help You Live Well in Retirement: Here Are the Details

 Another option is a Roth 401(k), which approaches taxes slightly differently.

-Your employer might offer the option of a Roth 401(k), which taxes contributions you make.
+Another option is a Roth 401(k), which taxes the contributions you make.
 That means you can withdraw the money tax-free upon retirement.

 Traditional or Roth?